GSA/digitalgov.gov/content/posts/2015-12-16-challenges-crowdsourcing-citizen-science-whats-the-dif.md

 Efforts range from technical skills to scientific data to creative and visionary designs:

   * Notice a change in landscape after a disaster?
 The U.S. Geological Survey (USGS) is collecting data to understand the broader impact of natural disasters, and citizens around the country are sharing what they know online through [iCoast](http://coastal.er.usgs.gov/icoast/).
   * Can you fix a technical bug with your programming skills?
 The Department of Health and Human Services’s (HHS) Centers for Medicare and Medicaid Services ran 100 technical challenge competitions to build a large-scale fraud detection platform.
 People could contribute micro- and macro-level programming skills.
   * Have ideas about solar power?
 The Department of Energy launched an ideation program, [SunShot Catalyst](https://www.WHATEVER/2015/08/07/an-innovation-framework-that-delivers-the-sunshot-catalyst-program/), to gather ideas from around the world about how to make solar energy cost-competitive.

-These are just three examples out of hundreds of crowdsourcing initiatives in government that bridge collaboration and community among the federal government and the public.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-414-Crowdsourcing-nevarpp-iStock-Thinkstock-467787670.jpg" alt="Various teams contribute to a solution" %}
+These are just three examples out of hundreds of crowdsourcing initiatives in government that bridge collaboration and community among the federal government and the public. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-414-Crowdsourcing-nevarpp-iStock-Thinkstock-467787670.jpg" alt="Various teams contribute to a solution" %}

 ## Internal Ideation